eshika289/cs301_project/docs/project_report.md

 ## Data (10%)
 Describe the data you are working with for your project.
 What type of data is it?
 Where did it come from?
 How much data are you working with?
 Did you have to do any preprocessing, filtering, or other special treatment to use this data in your project?

-test and train data sets on Kaggle

-Kaggle train data -> keyword, location, text, target
-- preprocess data to add more feature columns for the decision tree
--

-Kaggle test data -> keyword, location, text
+We were provided with a test and train data set by Kaggle.
+The train dataset has 7,613 tweets and the test data set has 3,263 tweets.
+The columns/features of the train and test data sets include keyword, location, and text of each tweet.
+The train data set also includes a target column indicating the class to which the tweet belongs: valid or not valid.

+Before we could build our trees and forest using the data, we needed to preprocess it to add more feature columns to split the data set on.
+For the sklearn random forest, we extracted features by using the TfidfVectorizer() function which transforms the text of each tweet into a usable vector to extract features from.
+For the hard-coded trees, we extracted additional features from the test including word count, character count, average characters per word, common words, bigrams, does it include a link, and the number of hashtags present.

 ## Methods (30%)
 Discuss your approach for solving the problems that you set up in the introduction.
 Why is your approach the right thing to do?
 Did you consider alternative approaches?
 You should demonstrate that you have applied ideas and skills built up during the quarter to tackling your problem of choice.
 It may be helpful to include figures, diagrams, or tables to describe your method or compare it with other methods.